QuantEcon/lecture-python.myst/lectures/odu.md

 - larger $\pi$ means more weight on $f$ and less on
   $g$

-Thus, s larger $\pi$ depresses the worker’s assessment of her future prospects, so relatively low current offers become more attractive.
+Thus,  larger $\pi$ depresses the worker’s assessment of her future prospects, so relatively low current offers become more attractive.